GUIDELINES FOR GAMES:

 If you have supporting graphics or videos, please include them in your submission.
 Even something as simple as a title slide makes the game far more valuable.

 Some youth groups have 10 kids, others have 400.
 If “Blindfolded Crowbar Toss” game needed 15 crowbars for your 100-person group, make a note that smaller youth groups can get away with 8 crowbars.

 Brainstorming new and creative games to submit to the DYM Store?!
 We have an extensive library of games that can be categorized into 6 main types:

 Slide-Driven Game ($4) A slide-driven game contains graphics that can be easily thrown into presentation software and clicked through as you would message slides.
 (Example: 50/50)

-Idea-Driven Game ($4) Idea-driven games are most commonly instructions compiled into a single document.
+Idea-Driven Game ($4) Idea-driven games are most commonly instructions, supplies lists, graphics.
 (Example: 20 Toothbrush Games)

 Sidekick files ($4) Sidekick files are the easiest way to create beautiful, customizable games in minutes!
 CLICK HERE to find details on how to submit a sidekick file.

 Once you’re ready, compress your files using a .zip file (or share them with us using a Dropbox link) and submit it here!

 If you have any questions, please contact us at firstname.lastname@example.org